pachecobeto95/distortion_robust_dnns_with_early_exit/README.md

 The following image shows an example of a blurred image from the dataset with several blur levels.

 ![Blurred Image](https://github.com/pachecobeto95/distortion_robust_dnns_with_early_exit/blob/main/imgs_read_me/blur_monkey_levels.png)

-The Section XX and YY presents the codes and procedures for downloading and generating the blurred dataset.

 #### Gaussian Noise
 This distortion may appear in an image due to poor illumination conditions and the use of a low-quality image sensor.
 We use ![equation](https://latex.codecogs.com/svg.image?\sigma_{GN}) to define the noise distortion level, so that a higher ![equation](https://latex.codecogs.com/svg.image?\sigma_{GN}) implies a noisier image.